-On August 15, 2013, the Company announced that it had elected not to finance its 35% portion of the 2013 budget for the Kinsley Mountain joint venture with Pilot Gold.
-As a result, Pilot Gold solely financed the reclamation bond and a modified US\$3,400,000 exploration program.
-Pilot Gold's interest in Kinsley Mountain was increased to approximately 79% and the Company's interest in the joint venture was diluted to approximately 21%.
+On August 15, 2013, the Company announced that it had elected not to finance its 35% portion of the 2013 Kinsley Mountain budget.
+As a result, Pilot Gold solely financed a modified US\$3,400,000 exploration program.
+Pilot Gold's interest in Kinsley Mountain therefore increased to approximately 79% and the Company's interest in the joint venture was diluted to approximately 21%.